Skip to main content

 • Active: Indicates if each action is active or inactive.
 This setting is only updateable from the Action Groups tab since the status is global for all monitors using the group.

-• Associated Action Groups: The Associated Action Groups list contains the action groups that are associated with the Monitor.
+• Associated Action Groups: The Associated Action Groups list contains the action groups associated with the Monitor.

 • Select the Add button to add the selected Action Group Name to the Associated Action Groups.

-• Select the Remove button to remove a select Action Group Name from the Associated Action Groups list.
+• Select the Remove button to remove a selected Action Group Name from the Associated Action Groups list.

 Fourth Screen: Finalize

-This Finalize screen is a summary, read-only page, and it will display the information that was set up by the Add or Edit Wizard.
-Select the Back button to change a setting, Cancel to get out of the wizard or Finish to store the monitor information.
+The Finalize screen is a summary, read-only page that displays the information set up by the Add or Edit Wizard.
+Select the Back button to change a setting, Cancel to exit the wizard, or Finish to store the monitor information.
 Each monitor is stored in a Rule file (e.g., MonitorName.Rule) in the location configured in the SMAResourceMonitor.ini file.

 Action Group Wizard Screens